ihucos/dotfiles-1/README.md

       readability.
     - `<Leader>+PR` toggles MacVim in a "presentation mode" with bigger fonts, for demos and teaching.
+    - `<Leader>+WR` toggles MacVim in a "writer mode" with bigger fonts, nicer layout and tools for writing text.
     - `ctags` syntax definitions for [Asciidoc][asciidoc], Makefiles, [Markdown][markdown] and Objective-C.
     - Disables the standard JSLint plugin provided by Janus, and instead